vlhobbs/100AlgorithmsChallenge/arrayMaximalAdjacentDifference/README.md

 The maximal absolute difference.

+**Notes**

+Solved: *Yes*

-(Java answer is similar to TS answer, just have to pay more attention to the index because it can overflow)
+Java answer is similar to TS answer, just have to pay more attention to the index because it can overflow.
+Need to watch video and see if I can improve this.